7 Delightful Hanging Basket Plants

 - You can put it in indoor hanging baskets.

-If you think Ivy is a boring green plant, think again, there are many varieties, and our favourites are those with white frosted variegated edges.
+If you think Ivy is a boring green plant, think again, there are many varieties, and my favourites are those with white frosted variegated edges.

-No list of hanging basket plants would be complete without mentioning petunias.
+No list of hanging basket plants would be complete without mentioning petunias which are my go-to plant for trails.

 If you’re looking for long trails, hundreds of multi-coloured, trumpet-like blooms and lots of green foliage and stems, petunias are for you.

-You can grow them on their own, as shown in the photos below, or pack them with other plants to create a garden within a basket.
+You can grow them on their own, as shown in my photos below, or pack them with other plants to create a garden within a basket.

 4) Trailing Fuchsias